Recap: Buffy The Vampire Slayer S 3 E 12 Helpless

 - Friendship Moment: A subtle one where Buffy asks Cordelia for a lift, having point-blank refused to get one from Giles.
 Not understanding the context but seeing Buffy is in pain, Cordelia agrees without questions or snarking.

 - Getting Crap Past the Radar: After a rather... intense training session with Angel, Buffy is sat down with Giles revising the effects of crystals, and is rather fidgety.
 At one point she twiddles a rather long and thin crystal, and when Giles asks her if she's alright she responds:

 Buffy: I guess that...
 I just have some... energy to burn.

 - Buffy teasing Angel that she's seeing an older man who "likes it when I call him Daddy".
 Angel's worried for a moment.

 - Giving Them the Strip: Buffy escapes Kralik by slipping out of her red coat when he grabs it.
 Unfortunately the vampire uses that same coat to trick Buffy's mother (see Playing Possum).

-- Gory Discretion Shot: Giles finding Hobson's body; he just runs out of the room retching.
+- Gory Discretion Shot: Giles finding Hobson's body; he drops his stake and runs out of the house retching.

 - The Guards Must Be Crazy